analog-nico/two-buckets-memcache/README.md

 ## Contributing

-To set up your development environment for Quota:
+To set up your development environment for two-buckets-memcache:

 1. Clone this repo to your desktop,
 2. in the shell `cd` to the main folder,